Teachers strike in Park County School District RE-2

 Teachers are also demanding that bargaining processes for educators’ earnings be restructured.

-SPEA members were picketing throughout the day Monday at the Park County Schools Building.
+SPEA members were picketing throughout the day Monday at the South Park Schools Building.

-Recent press releases from both SPEA and the district can be viewed in their entirety on The Flume facebook pages at www.facebook.com/theflume.
+(Current press releases from both SPEA and the district can be viewed in their entirety on The Flume Facebook pages at www.facebook.com/theflume.)

 (0) comments